-2018 CEO Compensation
+2019 CEO Compensation

-The CEO's compensation in 2018 was directly tied to performance of Freehold, Rife and Canpar with approximately 65% of Mr. Mullane's total direct compensation at risk.
-In 2018, Mr. Mullane's base salary increased by 2.0% after a salary freeze in 2017.
-This increase was slightly below the total company salary increase of 2.4%.
-In 2018, Mr. Mullane received an at target Rife STIP payout and long-term incentive plan awards equal to approximately 94% of his base salary.
+The CEO's compensation in 2019 was directly tied to performance of Freehold, Rife and Canpar with approximately 66% of Mr. Mullane's total direct compensation at risk.
+In 2019, Mr. Mullane's base salary increased by 2.9%.
+In 2019, Mr. Mullane received a Rife STIP payout and grants under the Freehold Award Plan and Rife Award Plan equal to approximately 100% of his base salary.
+Freehold pays its proportionate share of Mr. Mullane's compensation, as described in the CD&A that follows.

-2019 Compensation Decisions
+2020 Compensation Decisions